Lee Williamson: Portsmouth

 On 16 August 2012, Williamson signed a one-month deal with Portsmouth.
 In January 2013 he was released by Portsmouth along with 5 other players due to financial reasons.

 Blackburn Rovers

 Williamson signed for Championship side Blackburn Rovers in an 18-month deal on 8 February 2013.
 He made his debut away at Arsenal in the fifth round of the FA Cup, playing the whole match in gloves alongside Jason Lowe as his new team produced a surprise 1–0 win, courtesy of a late Colin Kazim-Richards goal.
 On 14 September 2013, Williamson was red-carded in the East Lancashire derby against Burnley after fouling striker Danny Ings in a last man situation during injury time with the scores level at 1–1.
-This was well received by the fans of Blackburn Rovers as an admirable and selfless piece of good play for the sake of the team, preventing the first local derby defeat for 35 years (11 attempts).
-Williamson was roundly applauded for stopping Danny Ings being clean through.

 Burton Albion

 On 25 July 2016 Williamson signed for Burton Albion on a one-year deal.
 He was released at the end of the 2016–17 season.